 The Rosetta probe is composed of an orbiter - where the sensors are located for remote sensing experiments - and a lander, called Philae, that on 12 November 2014 landed - for the first time in the history of space exploration - on the surface of a comet.
 Then it carried out a series of measurements on the physical characteristics of the surface and investigated the internal structure of the comet core.
 The main scientific objective of the mission was to gain understanding of the origin of comets and the relationship between their composition and interstellar matter as fundamental elements for tracing the origins of the Solar System.

 Rosetta is a European Space Agency (ESA) mission that has received support from EU member states and NASA.
 The Philae lander was developed by an international consortium led by DLR, MPS, CNES and ASI.
-Italian industries involved in the project include the Finmeccanica Group companies, Telespazio and Thales Alenia Space besides Finmeccanica’s Airborne & Space Systems Division.
+Italian industries involved in the project include Telespazio and Thales Alenia Space besides Leonardo's Airborne & Space Systems Division.

 Thales Alenia Space